josedoes/discord_chatbots/README.md

 be brief and abide exactly by the provided options for possible values.
 ```

-the id of this agent with be passed as the value for updateIssuesBotId
+the ID of this agent with be passed as the value for updateIssuesBotId

 ### User facing agent
+This will be the agent that will talk to your users, you can create however many you want and add them to the discordBotConfig list!

+Just get the agent id from the agent lab and assign it as the value for agentId

 ### Running Your Bot
 __With Docker__